 12 Adventures You Have to Take With Your Dog This Spring

 Spring is here, and that means it’s time to get out of the house and take in all the life bursting forth from the ground.
 These outdoor explorations not only allow you to see your city in a whole new light right alongside your dog, they’ll also let your furry best friend burn off all that spring energy he's enjoying, thanks to nutrient-dense Nature’s Recipe® dog food.
 Maybe you two will even begin training in a new activity together -- whether it’s jumping, retrieving, or... dancing?
-Read on to see the ways you and your dog are going to make this season into the adventure it’s meant to be.
+Read on to see the ways you and your dog are going to make this season into the adventure it’s meant to be, safely, of course.

 HIT THE BIG TIME OUTSIDE THE BIG CITY